-Five-string banjo: The subject of the book
+Five-string banjo: The subject of this book

 The short 5th string is what makes the five-string banjo different from other types of banjos and from just about every other instrument in the known universe.
-Most of the time, you know immediately that you're looking at a five-string banjo when you see a tuning peg (a geared mechanism that keeps the string in tune) that's sticking out almost halfway up the neck (the long narrow piece of wood where you fret strings with the left hand; for more on these terms, see a later section on the parts of the banjo).
+Most of the time, you know immediately that you're looking at a five-string banjo when you see a tuning peg (a geared mechanism that keeps the string in tune) sticking out almost halfway up the neck (the long, narrow piece of wood where you fret strings with the left hand; for more on these terms, see the later section "Knowing the Parts of a Banjo").
 This tuning peg holds the 5th string of the banjo (see Figure 1-1).

-The 5th string is a crucial distinguishing characteristic of the five-string banjo, both in the instrument's appearance and the sound of the music.
-The 5th string is not only shorter than the other four strings of the banjo, but this string is also the highest in sound (or pitch).
+The 5th string is a crucial distinguishing characteristic of the five-string banjo, both in the instrument's appearance and in the sound of the music.
+The 5th string is not only shorter than the other four banjo strings, but this string is also the highest in sound (or pitch).
 The 5th string on a banjo lies within easy reach of the right-hand thumb, which you use to play this string in all kinds of banjo music.
-Having the highest-pitched string next to the string with the lowest pitch is unusual in comparison to how pitches are arranged on the strings of a guitar (as you can see in Figure 1-1), but this is one of the things that makes the banjo sound so great!
-This characteristic of the banjo is also one part of the instrument's ancient African ancestry (for more on this, see Chapter 7).
+Having the highest-pitched string next to the string with the lowest pitch is unusual in comparison to how pitches are arranged on the strings of a guitar

+(as you can see in Figure 1-1), but this is one of the things that makes the banjo sound so great!
+This characteristic of the banjo is also one part of the instrument's ancient African ancestry (for more on this, see Chapter 11).